 Regulations, taxes, and fees

 Under New Jersey law, only qualified casino and racetrack properties can apply for a sports betting license.
 In addition, anyone hoping to run an online sportsbook must first be partnered up with a license holder.

 The tax rate on NJ sports betting was set at 8.5% on gross gaming revenue for land-based casinos and tracks, with tracks paying an additional 1.25% to the Division of Local Government Services in the Dept. of Community Affairs.
 Later, in October 2018, Gov. Murphy signed off on an additional 1.25% tax to be paid by casino sportsbooks, with the funds allocated for the Casino Reinvestment Development Agency, and used for the purposes of marketing Atlantic City.
 Online sportsbook pay a flat 13% tax on gaming revenue.

 The fee to apply for a sports betting license is $100,000.

 License holders are limited to three individually branded websites, or skins, each, and only have a 270-day window in which to operate an online book without a retail facility.
 This hasn’t proven an issue so far, as all license holders went live with retail outlets before going online, or in tandem.

 There are a few additional caveats in the regulations that have impacted the industry.
-For one, any operator with an interest in a sporting franchise cannot take wagers on the league in which that franchise calls home.
-Additionally, while operators can take wagers on college sports, they are forbidden from taking bets on college games that involve New Jersey teams, regardless of whether they’re played in New Jersey or not.
+While operators can take wagers on college sports, like college football, they are forbidden from taking bets on college games that involve New Jersey teams, regardless of whether they’re played in New Jersey or not.
 Similarly, you can’t bet on any college games taking place in the state of New Jersey, regardless of who is involved.
 There are efforts underway to reverse these policies, but for now, they remain intact.

 Frequently asked questions